daronphang/coding_resources/javascript/angular/rxjs/observables.md

 3) onCompleted: Function to invoke upon graceful termination.

 ## Unsubscribe:
 When navigating somewhere else, Angular will destroy the component; need to unsubscribe to prevent memory leak.
 Use pipe operators to auto-unsubscribe such as first() and take().
+For unsubscribing best practices:
+- Store all subscriptions in an array and using .forEach() in ngOnDestroy().
+- Using .takeUntil()